-We have audited the accompanying financial statements of the business-type activities of the Portage Area Regional Transportation Authority, Kent, Ohio (the Authority) as of and for the year ended December 31, 2007, as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of the Portage Area Regional Transportation Authority, Kent, Ohio (the Authority) as of and for the year ended December 31, 2008, as listed in the table of contents.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
+The prior year comparative information has been derived from the 2007 financial statements and, in our report dated April 4, 2008 we expressed an unqualified opinion on those financial statements.